AcidityClub/AntiGamingChair/README.md

 The goal of this project is to build upon an old version of AGC, and try to replicate how the latest version (only used on Minemen) works.

+!
+This isn't anywhere near a perfect replication of latest AntiGamingChair, it just uses ideas from the latest AntiGamingChair and builds upon them !

 ### Notice
 Keep in mind this project was made entirely for educational purposes.
 I am just trying to create a open-source project people can learn from and use.